boosterfuels/purr/README.md

 `-h, --help` show help message

 `-sf, --setup-file`

+You can create a setup file to organize your settings.

 - path to YAML file which contains settings
   - settings for Postgres:
     - `db_name`: name of database